What is the National Association of Colleges and Employers (NACE)?

 In NACE’s annual student survey, seniors cited:

 The U.S. Bureau of Labor Statistics says, "The more you learn, the more you earn—and the less likely you are to be unemployed."
-They have put together this handy chart to prove the point.
+See the latest statistics here.

-Employers responding to NACE’s Job Outlook 2021 Spring Update reported that they will hire 7.2% more graduates from the Class of 2021 than they hired from the previous class.
+Employers responding to NACE’s Job Outlook Spring Update 2022 survey reported that they will hire 31.6% more graduates from the Class of 2022 than they hired from the previous class.

-The National Center for Education Statistics (NCES) projects 1,976,000 students at the bachelor's degree level will graduate as the Class of 2021.
+The National Center for Education Statistics (NCES) projects 2 million students at the bachelor's-degree level will graduate as the Class of 2022.